aliyamerali/battleship/README.md

 ### Bonus Functionality
 In addition to the features implemented in iteration 3, two bonus features were added:
-- When starting a game, a user is be able to indicate the height and width of the board.
+- When starting a game, a user is able to indicate the height and width of the board.
 - The computer makes an educated guess of what coordinate to fire on-- it's actually hard.

 ### Demo